Mirantis/kostyor/doc/source/arch.rst

 * For each control node, upgrade the control plane services (nova-api, neutron-api, etc)
 * For each resource node:

+  * Fence off the node so no new requests are scheduled on the node

+    * i.e. Disable service record in Nova database for the node

   * Migrate resources off the node (tenant instances, tenant volumes)
   * Upgrade the resource services (nova-compute, neutron-agent)